freakwriter/content-ops-starter/content/pages/index.md

         tagline: Content with sass
         subtitle: 'Types, templates, and styles oh my'
         text: >
-          Formalize your style guide, writing voice and tone, content type classifications, and/or templates.
+          Choose the tools that meet your requirements, formalize your style guide, and define content types and templates.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image